jeka-dev/working-examples/org.jerkar.examples-java-full-conventional/README.md

 This project aims at providing a jar file library that capitalize entire strings (all word of the input string are capitalized).

 The project has a dependency on *Guava* and on *Junit4* for testing.
+Libraries are hosted in a folder locally in the project and are not managed by transitively.

 This project respect fully convention so no build class is required :
 * sources lie under *src/main/java*